 - Keep your chest open, spine long, shoulders back, and both arms in front and alongside your legs but parallel to the floor.
 Make sure your palms are facing in and that you keep your lower belly flat and firm.

 - Flex your toes through your heels and take deep breaths.
-Hold this pose for 10 to 20 seconds and slowly increase the timeline, if you can.
+Hold this pose for 10 to 20 seconds and slowly increase the timeline if you can.

 - Slowly lower your legs to the starting position and repeat two to three times.

 You can also perform this movement using a yoga ball.
-If you choose to follow this technique, then here are the steps to follow (3):
+If you choose to follow this technique, here are the steps to follow (3):

 - Start in a sitting position, with a yoga ball in front of your body.